 Sharing your knowledge through blog posts is one of the most effective ways to attract new customers.
 Think about the common questions you get on the job and turn the answers into articles for your website.
 Topics like “Why Do My Lights Flicker?” or “Signs You Need to Upgrade Your Electrical Panel” address real problems your potential customers are searching for online.
 This type of content shows you’re an expert and helps your website appear higher in search results.
 A consistent content strategy focused on helpful information will build a library of resources that works for your business around the clock.

-Film Video Tutorials and Demos
+Film Quick Video Tutorials and Project Demos

 Video is a powerful tool for building a personal connection with your audience.
 You can create short videos that introduce your technicians, showcase your company culture, or walk through a recently completed project.
 Simple “how-to” guides for safe, minor tasks can also be very effective at building trust.
 For example, a video on how to choose the right type of LED bulb or how to reset a tripped circuit breaker is genuinely helpful.
 These videos don’t require a Hollywood budget; a clear smartphone video is often all you need to make your business feel more approachable and human.

-Create Engaging Social Media Posts
+Share Engaging Updates on Social Media

 Social media offers a direct line to your local community and allows you to build relationships beyond a service call.
 It’s a place to show the human side of your business.
 You can post before-and-after photos of your work, share quick electrical safety tips, or feature an employee of the month.
 Engaging with comments and questions shows you’re responsive and care about your customers.
 A strong social media presence keeps your business top-of-mind, so when a follower has an electrical issue, you’re the first person they think to call.

-Share Safety Tips and Maintenance Guides
+Post Electrical Safety Tips and Maintenance Guides

 Electrical work is serious, and positioning your business as a safety authority is a powerful way to build trust.
 Creating content that helps people keep their homes and families safe shows you care about their well-being, not just their business.
 You can develop seasonal safety checklists, like for holiday lighting or preparing for storm season.
 Simple maintenance guides on topics like testing smoke detectors or understanding GFCI outlets provide immense value.
 This type of content is highly shareable and establishes you as a responsible, trustworthy expert in the electrical safety field.

-Showcase Your Projects with Photos and Videos
+Show Off Your Best Work with Photos and Videos

 Visual proof of your work is one of your most compelling marketing assets.
 A portfolio of high-quality photos and videos allows potential customers to see the quality and professionalism of your services for themselves.
 Showcase a range of projects, from complex wiring jobs and panel upgrades to beautiful custom lighting installations.
 Before-and-after shots are particularly effective at demonstrating the impact of your work.
 Remember to get permission from your clients before posting.
 This visual evidence helps potential customers feel confident in their decision to hire you over a competitor.